What We Do

 There is a wide range of disciplines at Universal Health.
 The combination of old and new, conventional and complementary, healthcare to maximise the natural healing of the body is what we offer at Universal Health.

-Integrative Medicine combines the best available in Health Care to obtain optimum results by maximizing the body’s natural healing mechanisms.
+Integrative & Functional Medicine combines the best available in Health Care to obtain optimum results by maximizing the body’s natural healing mechanisms.

-Via the fusion of the best in conventional western medicine, evidence-based complementary medicine and other therapies within current mainstream health practice, Integrative Medicine aims in restoring, sustaining and advancing one’s health.
-Integrative Medicine considers all aspects of the patients’ wellbeing with specific emphasis given to the patients physical, chemical and emotional spheres.
-Integrative Medicine focus is always to apply the most suitable, safe and evidence – based treatments currently available.
+Via the fusion of the best in conventional western medicine, evidence-based complementary medicine and other therapies within current mainstream health practice, Integrative & Functional Medicine Medicine aims in restoring, sustaining and advancing one’s health.
+We take into account all aspects of the patients’ wellbeing with specific emphasis given to the patients physical, chemical and emotional spheres.
+Integrative & Functional Medicine models are individualised patient-centred science-based approach to empower the patient and practitioners to collaborate together and address underlying causes and not just focus on the symptoms.
+Integrative & Functional Medicine focus is always to apply the most suitable, safe and evidence – based treatments currently available.
 These include but not limited to: Chiropractic, Acupuncture and Naturopathy.

 Currently worldwide research is being carried out to explore the potential benefits of Integrative Health in pain management, relief of symptoms in acute /chronic suffering patients and programs to promote healthy lifestyle.

-Natural Products such as probiotics, vitamins, minerals and herbs are also utilised in Integrative Medicine to assist in the process of attaining and maintaining optimum health.
+Natural Products such as probiotics, vitamins, minerals and herbs are also utilised in Integrative & Functional Medicine to assist in the process of attaining and maintaining optimum health.

 The defining principals include but not limited to: